ServerMonkey/vmh/README.md

 * `destroy <DOMAIN>` : Hard shutdown the domain.
 * `erase <DOMAIN>` : 'destroy', remove all disk chains and undefine the domain.
   Will also remove the host from the /etc/hosts file.
+* `erase-net <DOMAIN>` : Erases all virtual networks defined in a domains template XML, not the deployed domain.
+Use this if there are no more domains that require a certain network.
+Or use it if you made changes to a networks XML file, in the `IMMUTABLE/networks` folder.
+Then reimport the network via 'import-...' or 'env-deploy' .
+Remember domains that where active during deletion of a network, require a full shutdown and start, to reload the new network settings.
 * `export-copy <DOMAIN_DESTINATION> <DOMAIN>` : 'shutdown', export the domain,
   XML and an exact disk copy.
 Will not strip snapshots or old disk data.
   Largest file.
 Only recommendet if image is already compressed.
 Most